Fort Worth Personal Injury Lawyer

 Personal injury law encompasses a wide variety of injuries and accidents that a person may encounter on a day-to-day basis.
 However, some of the most frequent that we have seen in and around Fort Worth include:

-- Car Accidents – Car accidents and other automotive accidents are an extremely common source of personal injury claims in North Central Texas.
+Car accidents and other automotive accidents are an extremely common source of personal injury claims in North Central Texas.
 Car accidents can be a devastating event in a person’s life and often when there is an accident involving two cars on the highway there is likely going to be severe damages.
-Common types of vehicular accidents we handle include:
+Common types of vehicular accidents we handle include the following:

 - Head-On Collisions